nicthib/pyanthem/README.rst

 .. image:: https://github.com/nicthib/pyanthem/blob/media/GUI1.png

 Next, load a dataset by clicking :code:`File > Load from .mat`.
-Currently, you can import any .mat file that contains the following variables:
+For this section, we will load the dataset :code:`demo1.mat`.
+Currently, you can import any .mat or hdf5 file that contains the following variables:

-1) **H** (**required**): A 2D matrix of shape :code:`[n,t]`, where each row is a component and each column is a time-point.
+1) Temporal variable (**H, required**): A 2D matrix of shape :code:`[n,t]`, where each row is a component and each column is a time-point.
 This variable is referred to as **"H"** in the pyanthem environment.

-2) **W** (**optional**): A 3D matrix of shape :code:`[x,y,n]`, where x and y represent the spatial height and width of your dataset.
+2) Spatial variable (**W, optional**): A 3D matrix of shape :code:`[x,y,n]`, where x and y represent the spatial height and width of your dataset.
 If this variable is not given, no video output is possible.

-3) **fr** (**optional**): A single float value, representing the frame rate of your dataset in Hz.
+3) Framerate (**fr, optional**): A single float value, representing the frame rate of your dataset in Hz.
 If a framerate is not given, pyanthem will provide a default.

-If you're having trouble, make sure that your file only contains the variables listed above.
-Also, try using the example datasets linked above.
-For this section, we will load the dataset :code:`demo1.mat`.
+*Note: Make sure to only include these variables in your file to avoid any errors.
+You can name them however you like, but make sure there are only one of each variable.*

 Once loading is complete, the GUI should update with default options, and plots of **H** and **W**:

 .. image:: https://github.com/nicthib/pyanthem/blob/media/GUI2.png